cirosantilli/cirosantilli.github.io/elf-hello-world.md

 -   50 8: `p_paddr` = `00 00 40 00 00 00 00 00`: unspecified effect.
 Intended for systems in which physical addressing matters.
 TODO example?

--   60 0: `p_filesz` = `d7 00 00 00 00 00 00 00`: size that the section occupies in memory.
+-   60 0: `p_filesz` = `d7 00 00 00 00 00 00 00`: size that the segment occupies in memory.
 If smaller than `p_memsz`, the OS fills it with zeroes to fit when loading the program.
 This is how BSS data is implemented to save space on executable files. i368 ABI says on `PT_LOAD`:

     > The bytes from the file are mapped to the beginning of the memory segment.
 If the segment’s memory size (p_memsz) is larger than the file size (p_filesz), the ‘‘extra’’ bytes are defined to hold the value 0 and to follow the segment’s initialized area.
 The file size may not be larger than the memory size.

--   60 8: `p_memsz` = `d7 00 00 00 00 00 00 00`: size that the section occupies in memory
+-   60 8: `p_memsz` = `d7 00 00 00 00 00 00 00`: size that the segment occupies in memory

 -   70 0: `p_align` =  `00 00 20 00 00 00 00 00`: 0 or 1 mean no alignment required.
 TODO why is this required?
 Why not just use `p_addr` directly, and get that right?
 Docs also say: